 But lots of people don't see this.
 Headlee, who discloses that she owns a Detroit Snot T-shirt herself, says, "I was wearing it one day and somebody looked at it and started laughing.
 They thought it was an ironic joke."

 "We are tried of trying to explain our town and trying to excuse our town.
 And yet, those of us who are here know that ... there are a lot of great people, great neighborhoods and great things," Cooper says.
 "So it's a way for us to have our own self-esteem, and find each other, and say, 'Yes, this is how we feel about this town.' "

 But even the most enthusiastic Detroiters acknowledge that the city has had its share of problems and things are not always easy.

-COOPER: Well, it goes without saying that we do not have the tax base to support a city of our geographic size.
-And something's got to change.
-And one of the things that Detroiters often think is there's no one coming to save us, that we've got to try some things.
-We've got to pull together block clubs or whatever and figure this out, with or without the city council, with or without the mayor's leadership, with or without a tax base, with or without the feds coming to save us.
+"One of the things Detroiters often think is there's no one coming to save us," Cooper says.
+"That we've got to try some things.
+We've got to ... figure this out with or without the city council, with or without the mayor's leadership, with or without a tax base, with or without the Feds coming to save us."

 Cooper refers to the auto industry bailout "last week."

 "We talk about the Great Recession," she says, "and Detroiters have been talking about depression for years.
 So, yeah – thank goodness that some help came.
 But even if that wasn't going to come, Detroiters have already been talking about how to diversify industry in this town, how to get more people to be attracted to our neighborhoods ... so if others pay attention and want to pitch in, and if we can get policy looking our way, that's great.
 And if it's not coming, we're not going to hold our breaths."